bloodyhill/Feather/README.md

 npm run build
 ```

-Then symlink or copy the repository root into `wp-content/plugins/feather-performance/`.
+Then symlink or copy the repo root into `wp-content/plugins/feather-performance/`.

 ---

-## Compatibility
+## Plays well with caching and image plugins

-Feather auto-detects the following plugins and disables overlapping optimizations so it never duplicates work another plugin already handles:
+Feather detects these on activation and refuses to enable any optimization they already handle:

 - WP Rocket
 - LiteSpeed Cache